 The application round for projects to start in 2024 is now closed.
 Deadline for applications was the 11 September 2023.

 1.1 Applications are open to individuals aged 18 and over and in permanent employment based in veterinary schools and institutes, but are also intended to be accessible to veterinary practitioners and others working in the Thoroughbred racing and breeding industry.

-1.2 All proposed projects must be within the HBLB's research scope.
+1.2 All proposed projects must be within the HBLB's Priorities and Scope 2023

 1.4 Re-submissions of an application may be considered, unless directed otherwise by HBLB.